What is CLIPCO?

 Why is 100% participation so important?

-Full participation in the direct give campaign demonstrates the commitment of our parent community.
-It also ensures a quality Mandarin education and fulfills your family’s education goals.
+Full participation during the Direct Give Campaign demonstrates the commitment of our parent community of ensuring a quality Mandarin education and fulfills your family’s education goals.

 How much should I give?